anutosh097/AssignmentSolve/README.md

 12) The infinite scroll pagination is done using useInfiniteQuery from react-query package
 13) So the filter part is remaining now

-I am sharing some screenshots related to development process that I had taken.Hoping to complete this by Saturday noon.
+I am sharing some screenshots related to development process that I had taken.
 ***

 ## Commands to follow to run the app